 According to the Insurance Institute for Highway Safety (IIHS), the risk of being involved in a traffic accident increases once drivers reach 70 years of age.
-The CDC also finds that, on an average day, 712 older adults are injured in a car accident, and an additional 19 people are killed.
+The Centers for Disease Control (CDC) also finds that, on an average day, more than 700 older adults are injured in a car accident, and an additional 20 people are killed.
 It’s important to determine the right time for aging parents to stop driving for their and others’ safety.
 Here’s how to decide if your parents should hang up the keys and how to help.

 Factors that affect driving ability

-The risk of accidents is highest among drivers 85 years and older.
 Certain health factors decrease a senior’s ability to drive safely.
-If your parents have one or more of these issues, consider their fitness to drive:
+If your parent has one or more of these issues, consider their fitness to drive:

-- Medical conditions.
-Alzheimer’s disease and dementia affecting judgment are not the only concerns for older drivers.
-Diabetes, rheumatoid arthritis, Parkinson’s disease, sleep apnea, or heart disease can cause confusion, limited mobility, dexterity issues, and fatigue.
+- Medical conditions: Alzheimer's disease and dementia can affect judgment, but those conditions are not the only concerns for older drivers.
+Diabetes, rheumatoid arthritis, Parkinson's disease, sleep apnea, or heart disease can cause confusion, limited mobility, dexterity issues, and fatigue.

-To get a clear picture of your parents’ driving skills, ride with them at different times of day, and in different conditions.
+To get a clear picture of your parent’s driving skills, ride with them at various times of day, and in different conditions.
 Note the following: